 Find out more about the Swedish police on their website.

 There are three kinds of courts in Sweden: the general courts, which comprise district courts, courts of appeal and the Supreme Court; the general administrative courts, which comprise administrative courts, administrative courts of appeal and the Supreme Administrative Court; and also the special courts, which determine disputes within special areas, for example, the Labour Court and the Market Court.
-Find out more about the Swedish court system at the Supreme Court website.
+Find out more about the Swedish court system at the Supreme Court website (link in Swedish).

 The Swedish Prison and Probation Service has general information about Swedish prisons.